jeffmagill/jeffmagill.dev/content/blog/row-level-security-in-serverless-postgresql-for-hipaa-compliance.md

 ### Create Policies for Clinicians

-Let’s say each patient has a `clinician_id` column.
+Let’s say each patient has a `clinician_id` column, and there’s a many-to-many relationship between clinicians and patients managed through a `clinicians_patients` join table.
 You want clinicians to only see their own patients.
-Here’s how you do it:
+Here's how we get there:

 ```sql
 CREATE POLICY clinician_patient_access ON patients